Table of Contents

 ‘On October 11, the National Oceanic and Atmospheric Administration stated total losses would be more than $50 billion, likely making Ian the costliest hurricane in Florida’s history.’

-A whole host of precautions are in place for when disaster strikes: there is prior planning, emergency services during and post-disaster clear up and prevention.
+A whole host of precautions are in place for when disaster strikes.
+There is prior planning, emergency services during and post-disaster clear up and prevention.

 Dylan Faraone, Technical Director at Site Tour 360